 National Survey of Substance Abuse Treatment Services (N-SSATS)

-N-SSATS is an annual census of treatment facilities.
+The National Survey of Substance Abuse Treatment Services (N-SSATS) is an annual census of treatment facilities.
 Information is collected on the location, organization, structure, services, and utilization of substance abuse treatment facilities in the United States.
 The data are used for program administration and policy analysis.
-The objectives of the survey are to:

 Where Do the Data Come From?